FaisalSuwayyid/CAKL/README.md

   - `Distances.ipynb`: Computes pairwise distance matrices from the stacked features.
   - `1nn_classification.ipynb`: Performs leave-one-out 1-NN classification and reports evaluation metrics.
   - `5nn_classification.ipynb`: Performs 5-fold 5-NN classification and reports evaluation metrics.
   - `purity.ipynb`: Computes purity scores of phylogenetic trees.
+  - `complete_workflow.ipynb`: Demonstrates the full workflow — **Featurization → Stacking → Distances** — on the NCBI datasets.
+This notebook can then be extended with classification tasks for testing purposes.
+Running it on the complete datasets allows full reproduction of the results presented in the paper.

 - **`CAKL/data/`**
   Includes accession lists of NCBI datasets used in the main manuscript.
+It also includes samples of them to run the codes on.

 - **`CAKL/data2/`**
   Includes datasets used for phylogenetic tree construction and genetic identification.